Elroy Chester: Trial

-During his trial, Chester made multiple outbursts, threatened the lives of police officers, prison guards, and the families of jurors, and at one point declared, "If I hadn't shot my brother-in-law, I'd still be out there shooting white folks."
+Chester's trial begain in August 1998.
+Chester entered a guilty plea and during the trial, he made multiple outbursts, threatened the lives of police officers, prison guards, court officials, and the families of jurors, and at one point declared, "If I hadn't shot my brother-in-law, I'd still be out there shooting white folks."
+He voiced no regret for the murders, describing the crimes as "a whole lot of fun".